Pankakes102/mindex-java-code-solution/README.md

 To achieve this i will need to start by creating the Type, then update the Service Interface, then implement the service call and lastly expose the logic via the controller.

+#### Afterthoughts
+Per my plan of attack, I had altered the interface, service and controller.
+All under the guise/assumption that this endpoint and per the wording of the question/requirements should "have a new REST endpoint created for it".
+Interpreting that literally and only creating one Endpoint in an existing controller.
+However, after implementing this, and running some tests locally via Insomnia:
+- Use Case 1, Run with Paul's eid, verify that there are 0.
+- Use Case 2, Run with Ringo's eid, verify that there are 2.
+- Use Case 3, Run with Jonh's eid, verify that there are 4.

+I was going to hop over into the /test directory and add me some tests, and the way that the tests are set up, led me to believe that I should Not in fact had appended to existing things and just went with my gut and create a new Controller and Service for this functionality.
+So I will commit these changes and then refactor accordingly.
+This should allow me to add in unit tests to verify that the service itself is working and returning expected data, as well as the controller is returning the expected JSON.

+One thing to note is that the Task Description states "return the fully filled out ReportingStructure".
+In my eyes, the Employee itself should have already of had the Direct Reporter Employees relationships filled out, the service layer shouldn't have to do that, but in order to achieve that data displaying appropriately in the JSON response, I would have had to of about doubled the computing time to clear and reset the Employee Lists after i fetched for the Employee Data.
+Whereas if this exercise was using JPA, there would not be a need to re-call the "getEmployeeById" for each employee, as its data would already be on the fetched Employee object.

+Having some more explicit instructions or definitions as to what the "fully filled out Reporting Structure" Should have been would be beneficial.
+However, im going to assume that it means that the employee we fetched for and the number is all that needs to be present, and that the list of Direct Reports does not also have to have all of the employee information attached to the employee its returning.

 ## Authors
 Initial Commit Provided with the Mindex Java Code Challenge.
 Michael Szczepanski